n0-b-dy/dev-logs/README.md

 #### 04-17-2024.

 - Currently learning React right now.
 And I think I will try to upload my projects from Free Code Camp because I think it shows effort, at least, I jsut will not pin them to show them off because I feel as if it will look kinda disingenuous.

+- Oh, forgot to add that I will be studying some mini javascript projects to help with memory.
+Simple but helpful, I hope.Kf